Precoder Design for Massive MIMO Downlink with Matrix Manifold Optimization: Conclusion

 \section{Conclusion}

-In this paper, we have investigated the linear precoder design methods with matrix manifold in massive MIMO downlink transmission.
+In this paper, we have investigated the linear precoder design methods with matrix manifold in massive MIMO DL transmission.
 We focus on the WSR-maximization precoder design and demonstrate that the precoders under TPC, PUPC and PAPC are on different Riemannian submanifolds.
-Then the constrained problems are transformed into unconstrained ones on Riemannian submanifolds.
+Then, the constrained problems are transformed into unconstrained ones on Riemannian submanifolds.
 Furthermore, RSD, RCG and RTR methods are proposed for optimizing on Riemannian submanifolds.
-There is no inverse of large dimensional matrix in the proposed methods.
-Besides, the complexity of implementing these Riemannian design methods on different Riemannian submanifolds is investigated.
-Simulation results show the numerical superiority and computational efficiency of RCG method. \appendices
+There is no inverse of large dimensional matrix during the iterations in the proposed methods.
+Besides, the complexities of implementing these Riemannian design methods on different Riemannian submanifolds are investigated.
+Simulation results show the numerical superiority and computational efficiency of the RCG method. \appendices \thesubsectiondis{\thesection.\arabic{subsection}}